koresframework/Kores/docs/-code-a-p-i/com.github.jonathanxd.codeapi.type/-generic-type/is-type.md

 `abstract val isType: Boolean`

-Returns true if this is a Type generic type, false if is a Type Variable generic type.

-**Return**
 True if this is a Type generic type, false if is a Type Variable generic type.